 The underlying ethos of the program is to study traditional Biblical interpretations and cultural practices, examine spiritual gifts and talents, and reflect on how those gifts and talents can be used to extend justice to the world through leadership as part of the global Church.
 The program will culminate in a commissioning service wherein participants will be given a stole (symbolic of the yolk of Christ), and encouraged to return to their communities as a new leader.
 For some, this may mean teaching Sunday School to younger children or joining a committee or team at their church.
 For others, this may mean starting a letter-writing campaign to affect change within their church or community; the possibilities of this exploration are limitless!

-Nominate a Young Person(Accepting nominations for youth ages 14-18)
+Nominate a Young Leader(Accepting nominations for youth ages 14-18)

 Participants will have the opportunity to discover, explore, and develop their leadership abilities while discerning ways to lead.